ABOUT VSA

 Emphasis on a player’s ability to control the ball with all surfaces of the feet and body.
 Ability to pass, cross, and shoot.
 Ability to use feints, pull backs, and misdirection moves in 1v1 situations.

-Functional Technical
+Team Technical

 Tactical/Cognitive